 How to Blend Colored Pencils (7 techniques)

-different blending methods for colored pencils. how to blend colored pencils
+how to blend colored pencils

 Blending colored pencils can be a pain at first.
 But there are many techniques that make this a lot easier.
 In this blog are 7 techniques described on how to blend colored pencils on paper and what colored pencils are the best for blending colored pencils.